 Tonight you may share a meal and stories with travellers from our other tours sleep in our super cool swag huts with shower facilities available.
 Today we travel for about 8 hours with stops along the way.
 (BLD)

 Coodlie Park & the Eyre Peninsula

-We drive for about 3 hours today.
-Hours walked is about 1, with some swimming if you choose to as well.
+Tonight we’ll stay back at Coodlie Park in the swag huts, drive for about 3 hours today, walk about 1, with some swimming if you choose to as well.
 (BLD)

 Mikkira Station & Port Lincoln

 This morning test out your sand boarding skills in the Lake Newland Conservation Park sand dunes then explore the spectacular Eyre Peninsula coastline visiting Talia Caves before heading to Port Lincoln – the Seafood Capital of Australia.

 Enjoy delicious lunch on the foreshore and afterwards have some free time to check out the town before making the short drive on to our campsite in Mikkira Station which is home to a wild koala population.
 Tonight you’ll go to sleep under the koala filled trees and wake to the now familiar sounds of native birdlife.

 Driving is about 3 hours and walking time is about 2 hours.
 Mikkira Station which has toilets and shower facilities.
 (BLD)